 The bathroom door has a curtain instead of a solid door.
 For most people, this is no big deal, but if this is something that will make your stay unpleasant, awkward and uncomfortable, please take this into consideration prior to booking.
 Thanks.

 There is no off-street parking, but street parking is never a problem.
 As with any urban area, it's not a good idea to leave your iPhone on the dashboard, but generally it's pretty darn chill.
 If you're flying in, and not planning any runs out to the hill country, I recommend not renting a car - traffic and parking are a hassle when you're going out.

 There is no TV in the space, but there is wifi available for you to access your music and movies.

 Interaction with guests

 Interaction with Guests: That totally depends on what you want.
 I'm happy to leave you completely alone or engage in witty repartee about any number of topics if I'm around.
-If I'm in town, I usually try to say hi at some point during your stay and make sure you have everything you want/need.
+When I'm in town, I usually try to say hi at some point during your stay and make sure you have everything you want/need.

 78702 is the second-fastest gentrifying zip code in the country.
 The little pocket I live in (either the East Cesar Chavez or Holly Street neighborhood, depending who you ask) is a mix of folks who have been here for 20+ years, artists, families, etc. I love if for its proximity to lots of stuff, but it's also quiet and chill (except, of course, for the sound of hammers and saws on weekdays as bigger, better homes are being built).
 While this isn't the city's main entertainment district, you can find decent breakfast tacos and cocktails and iced coffee within walking distance of the house.